-- Are there currently too many things on your to-do list?
+- Are there too many things on your to-do list?

-If you can answer all the above questions with a ‘yes’ that’s me, Sarah, it’s probably time to start getting your priorities straight.
-Having too many things on your to-do list will only cause you feeling stressed, overwhelmed and exhausted – I know you are ‘Superwoman’, however, even Superwoman needs a break sometimes!
+If you can answer all the above questions with a ‘yes’ that’s me, it’s probably time to review your priorities.
+Having too many things on your to-do list will only cause you to feel stressed, overwhelmed and exhausted.

-In addition to that, placing the ‘not so fun stuff’ at the bottom of your list is not effective.
+In addition to that, placing the ‘not so fun stuff’ at the bottom of your list is not effective either.
 Who wants to spend time doing the hard stuff, right after all the fun is gone?
 Basically, you will have nothing to look forward to, by the end of the day.
-So make sure you always tackle the hardest things or the things you don’t like to do first.
+So make sure you always tackle the toughest things first.

 We live in a fast-paced and busy world where many things are happening all at once.
 It’s therefore not surprising that in order to keep up with the ‘grind’, you tend to lean towards multitasking.
-And yes, women are genius when it comes to multitasking, however, increased productivity comes in the form of doing just one thing at a time.
+And yes, women, especially, are genius when it comes to multitasking.
+However, increased productivity comes in the form of doing just one thing at a time.

 So what does this mean?

 This means that you might have to put your phone down more often and stay away from things that can distract you.
 If possible, try a change of work environment or method that will keep you inspired and your brain more active.
-For example, working with headphones in might help you stay more focused.
-If you work a lot from home, you could also try working in a library for a change.
+For example, working with headphones might help you stay more focused.
+If you work from home often, you might also want to think about switching your work environment occasionally.

-Learning to say ‘no’ more often is definitely something we busy career girls need to start doing more.
+Learning to say ‘no’ more often is definitely something busy career girls need to start doing more.
 Starting a new career or project is exciting.
-However, at times, it can become quite overwhelming.
+However, on some occasions, it can become quite overwhelming.
 Out of excitement, we tend to think we can take on every task.
-However, you do not need to do everything and anything, all at the same time – It’s really okay to say ‘no’ whether this involves personal or work activities.
+However, you do not need to do every single thing, all at the same time – It’s really okay to say ‘no’ whether this involves personal or work activities.

 Research shows that our brains are much more active when we daydream and when our minds wander.
 The finding of this research suggests that “daydreaming is an important cognitive state where we unconsciously turn our attention from immediate tasks to sort important problems in our lives”.

-So take a step back and think, have you had that moment when you take a break from whatever you’re doing by taking a shower, preparing a meal, or taking a walk.
-And suddenly the ‘best’ idea ever pops up in your head? – Yep, that’s what taking a break can increase your creativity and boost your productivity too!
+So looking back, have you had that moment when you take a break from whatever you’re doing by taking a shower, preparing a meal, or taking a walk?
+And suddenly the ‘best’ idea ever pops up in your head? – Yep, that’s how taking a break can increase your creativity and boost your productivity too!